momikey/trireme/README.md

 * `tem` is nothing more than a tritwise multiplication.

 There are, in fact, thousands more basic operators, but these are the ones Trireme uses at present.
 In the future, I may add new instructions for some of the rest, depending on what looks to be necessary or useful.

+### Note on notation

+For ease of writing and understanding, I have devised a base-27 encoding for Trireme integers.
+Base-27 numbers are in all cases prefixed with %.
+(I chose this symbol because it evokes a balance scale, appropriate for balanced ternary.)

+Digits use the numeral 0, the uppercase letters A-M, and the lowercase letters n-z.
+0 obviously represents 0.
+The uppercase letters are increasing positive integers (A=1, B=2, etc.), while the lowercase set represents decreasing negative integers (n=-1 to z=-13).

+As 27 is the cube of 3 (3<sup>3</sup> = 27), each base-27 digit encodes three trits.
+Thus, a hexad is two digits, and a machine word six.
+This is similar to hexadecimal notation, in which two digits make a byte, while four, eight, or 16 make a word.

+Some examples of the notation:

+* %00 = 0
+* %0A = 1
+* %0w = -10
+* %By = 42
+* %000ABC = 786
+* %0n0000 = -531441
+* %vKutCI = -123456789

+## The shell

+Trireme comes with a rudimentary shell that allows you to explore the simulated CPU.
+From this command-line interface, you can type assembly instructions, and they will be assembled and inserted into the CPU's memory.
+In addition, you have access to the following commands:

+* `.reg R# (= value)` prints or sets the value of any of the CPU's 27 accessible registers.
+These are "numbered" as `r0`, `rA-rM`, and `rn-rz`.
+Note that the letters *are* case-sensitive; uppercase letters indicate general-purpose registers, while lowercase letters are for special-purpose registers, not all of which are used at present.
+Values can be specified as decimal integers or in the base-27 notation described above.
+* `.mem address (= value)` prints or sets the value of the memory word starting at `address`.
+Both the address and value can be given as integers in decimal or base-27.
+Note that Trireme currently does no checking to ensure alignment.
+* `.ip address` sets the instruction pointer to `address`.
+In this case, the value you give may be changed to be word-aligned; for Trireme, this means the lowest trit should be negative, so an IP value of 0 will be realigned to -1.
+* `.at address` sets a "virtual" instruction pointer.
+This isn't where program execution will start.
+Instead, it is where the next assembled instruction will be stored.
+An alternative command, `.org`, may be used in place of `.at`; this may be more familiar to users of binary assemblers.
+* `.run` begins execution at the address given by the instruction pointer.
+Execution continues until a debug breakpoint (`brk` instruction) or some other error.
+At present, Trireme has very little in the way of error checking, so beware of infinite loops and other problems.

 ## License